Who Is This Credit Card Best For?

 - Low rewards-earning rate on non-TJX purchases: Unless you’re only interested in using your rewards to purchase more merchandise, you’re better off getting a card with a higher rewards rate on non-TJX purchases.

 - Rewards redeemable only for TJX merchandise: The TJX card is more restrictive than some competitors.
-For example, some co-branded store cards allow cardholders to redeem their rewards for cash back, gift cards, travel, or other rewards purchases.
+For example, some store cards allow cardholders to redeem their rewards for cash back, gift cards, travel, or other rewards purchases.

 - High ongoing interest rate: You could get stuck with a ton of debt if you carry a balance on this card.
 Even for a store card, the interest rate on the TJX Mastercard is steep.
 What’s more, unlike some store cards, the TJX Mastercard doesn’t offer a lower introductory interest rate.